 Working with clients like CSIC is all part of our own sustainability commitment - we aren’t just picking sustainable paper stocks, we are picking projects that simply are sustainable at their heart.

 Edinburgh International Book Festival are committed to reducing their environmental impact to as close to zero as possible.

 Also on that sustainable train, we’ve been working on an internal guide on sustainable practices that we can bring to events branding and ideally any other work we do for our clients.
-We’re particularly pleased that our brilliant clients at the Edinburgh International Book Festival are committed to reducing their environmental impact to as close to zero as possible - when the event opens in August we should have a lot of brilliant solutions to share regarding pop-up banners (single use vinyl is gone forever we hope), hand painted signage and a lot of inventive ways to reuse old non-recyclable materials from storage.
+We’re particularly pleased that our long-term clients at the Edinburgh International Book Festival are committed to reducing their environmental impact to as close to zero as possible - when the event opens in August we should have a lot of new solutions to share: hand painted signage, upcycling and (with any luck) the death of the pop-up banner.
 Read more about EIBF’s sustainability commitments here.

 The brilliant, award-winning hospital based arts programme Tonic Arts are touring an exhibition across hospitals in Edinburgh and Lothian, bringing together seven artists spanning seven generations who have created artworks inspired by life under lockdown.
 Read more about that here.

 Eden Mill released products two and three in their Distiller’s Choice range, which has some lovely, pared back labels to highlight the premium quality of the gin and to showcase that this range is really for the experts, by the experts.
 Read a review of the latest releases here.

 Team Tangent saw each other in person for the first time in a whole year and celebrated(ish) by climbing a hill.